rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 Generally, `cudf.pandas` will accelerate all the features in the {ref}`cuDF API <cudf-api>` on the GPU.
 There are some exceptions.
-For example, some functions are GPU-accelerated by cuDF but do not support for every combination of keyword arguments.
+For example, some functions are GPU-accelerated by cuDF but do not support every combination of keyword arguments.
 In cases like unsupported keyword arguments, cuDF is not able to provide GPU acceleration and `cudf.pandas` will fall back to the CPU.